Tonnette/React-Portfolio/README.md

 https://github.com/Tonnette/React-Portfolio

 # Tech/framework used
-This particular website was built using bootstrap, html, CSS, JavaScript and a bit of Jquery.
+This particular website was built using React, bootstrap, html, CSS, and JavaScript.

-However, the projects it showcases was built with a variety of tech including html, CSS, Bootstrap, Materialize, JavaScript, JQuery, APIs, Node.js, MYSQL, NoSQL, MongoDB, MVC structure, CRUD, AJAX, Heroku.
+However, the projects it showcases was built with a variety of tech including React, Bootstrap, Materialize, JavaScript, JQuery, html, CSS, APIs, Node.js, MYSQL, NoSQL, MongoDB, MVC structure, CRUD, AJAX, Heroku.

 # contributors
 Tonnette Stanford